MikeSchulze/gdUnit4/README.md

-## What is GdUnit4
+## What is GdUnit4?
-GdUnit4 is a framework for testing GDScrips/C# and Scenes within the Godot editor.
-GdUnit4 is very useful for test-driven development and will help you get your code bug-free.
+**Gd**(*Godot*)**Unit**(*Unit Testing*)**4**(*Godot 4.x*)

+GdUnit4 is an embedded unit testing framework designed for testing Gd scripts, C# scripts, and scenes in the Godot editor.
+With GdUnit4, you can easily create and run unit tests to verify the functionality and performance of your code, ensuring that it meets your requirements and specifications.<br>
+GdUnit4 is a powerful tool that supports Test-Driven Development ([TDD](https://en.wikipedia.org/wiki/Test-driven_development)), a popular software development approach that emphasizes creating automated tests before writing any code.
+By using GdUnit4 for TDD, you can ensure that your code is thoroughly tested and free of bugs, which can save you time and effort in the long run.

-## Features
+## Main Features
+* Support for writing and executing tests in GdScript or C#
-* Fully embedded in the Godot editor
+* Embedded test Inspector in Godot for easy navigation of your test suites
-* Run test-suite(s) by using the context menu on FileSystem, ScriptEditor or GdUnitInspector
-* Create tests directly from the ScriptEditor
+* Convenient interface for running test-suites directly from Godot<br>
+  One of the main features of GdUnit4 is the ability to run test-suites directly from the Godot editor using the context menu.
+You can run test-suites from the FileSystem panel, the ScriptEditor, or the GdUnit Inspector.
+To do this, simply right-click on the desired test-suite or test-case and select "Run Test(s)" from the context menu.
+This will run the selected tests and display the results in the GdUnit Inspector.<br>
+  You can create new test cases directly from the ScriptEditor by right-clicking on the function you want to test and selecting "Create TestCase" from the context menu.
+* Fluent syntax for writing test cases that's easy to read and understand
-* Configurable template for the creation of a new test-suite
+* Configurable template for generating new test-suites when creating test-cases
-* A spacious set of Asserts use to verify your code
+* Wide range of assertion methods for verifying the behavior and output of your code
-* Argument matchers to verify the behavior of a function call by a specified argument type.
+* Argument matchers for verifying that a function call was made with the expected arguments
-* Fluent syntax support
-* Test Fuzzing support
+* Test Fuzzing support for generating random inputs to test edge cases and boundary conditions
-* Parameterized Tests (Test Cases)
+* Parameterized Tests (Test Cases) for testing functions with multiple sets of inputs and expected outputs
-* Mocking a class to simulate the implementation in which you define the output of the certain function
+* Mocking classes to simulate behavior and define output for specific functions
-* Spy on an instance to verify that a function has been called with certain parameters.
+* Spy feature for verifying that a function was called with the expected parameters
-* Mock or Spy on a Scene
-* Provides a scene runner to simulate interactions on a scene
-  * Simulate by Input events like mouse and/or keyboard
-  * Simulate scene processing by a certain number of frames
-  * Simulate scene processing by waiting for a specific signal
+* Mocking or spying on scenes to simulate behavior and verify that certain functions were called
+* Scene runner for simulating different kinds of inputs and actions, such as mouse clicks and keyboard inputs<br>
+  For example, you can simulate mouse clicks and keyboard inputs by calling the appropriate methods on the runner instance.
+Additionally, you can wait for a specific signal to be emitted by the scene, or you can wait for a specific function to return a certain value.
-* Update Notifier to install the latest version from GitHub
+* Automatic update notifier to install the latest version of GdUnit from GitHub
-* Command Line Tool
-* CI - Continuous Integration support
-  * generates HTML report
-  * generates JUnit report
+* Command line tool for running tests outside of Godot editor
-* Visual Studio Code extension
+* Visual Studio Code extension for additional features and integrations in managing and running tests
 ---

-## Short Example
+## Basic Test Example
  ```
- # this assertion succeeds
-assert_int(13).is_not_negative()

-# this assertion fails because the value '-13' is negative
-assert_int(-13).is_not_negative()
+class_name GdUnitExampleTest
+extends GdUnitTestSuite

+func test_example():
+  assert_str("This is a example message")\
+    .has_length(25)\
+    .starts_with("This is a ex")
  ```

  ---